jkoenig72/llmrag/crawler/README.md

 # Salesforce Documentation Crawler

-A production-grade, multithreaded documentation crawler designed to build a high-quality, offline-ready markdown dataset for retrieval-augmented generation (RAG) systems like LangChain.
+A multithreaded documentation crawler designed to build a high-quality, offline-ready markdown dataset for retrieval-augmented generation (RAG) systems like LangChain.

 ## Overview